ScaleIT-Org/ionic-app-skeleton/README.md

 ## How to build

 ```
   docker-compose build
   docker-compose up -d
 ```

 ## Configuration

 -

 ## Tests

-  - IsRunningTest: Tests if application is running
-  - qrcode-btn test: Tests if the qrcode-btn is deactivated and activated correctly
+  No Tests

 ## Notes
 This is still a work in progress

 ## Development

 In order to simplify development we recommend working locally (or with a docker bind mount) and using the ionic hot reload feature of the ionic dev server

     npm run ionic:serve

 In order to pull from this repo as upstream you should use githubs rebasing feature:

     git checkout alpine